-2. Log in to your stape.io account -> Click Settings on the right side of the container -> Click Install web GTM
+2. Log in to your stape.io account and choose a container-> Click Power-ups -> Click Config near the Custom web GTM loader.

 3. Paste your Web Google Tag Manager ID.
 Once you’ve clicked update, you will see a modified GTM code that you’ll need to update on your website.

 Two changes were made: